Sarah-Earl/vault-writeup/README.md

    - Port `8200` was opened to allow access to Vault (firewall configuration was performed at some point).

 6. **Web UI**
-   - The Vault web UI was made accessible
+   - The Vault web UI was made accessible.

 ![Vault diagram](/assets/images/vaultwebui.png)